codacy/docs/docs/getting-started/configuring-your-repository.md

 ![Ignoring files](../repositories-configure/images/ignored-files.png)

-## 2. Configuring code patterns {: id="configuring-code-patterns"}
+## 2. Adjusting code pattern configuration {: id="configuring-code-patterns"}

-[Configure the tools and code patterns](../repositories-configure/configuring-code-patterns.md) that Codacy uses to analyze your repository.
+[Adjust the tools and code patterns](../repositories-configure/configuring-code-patterns.md) that Codacy uses to analyze your repository.
 If security is important for your team, review the [security and risk management dashboard](../organizations/managing-security-and-risk.md) to ensure that your configuration detects potential security issues.

 !!! tip
     To ensure that multiple repositories consistently follow the same global tool and code pattern configurations, [use an organization coding standard](../organizations/using-coding-standards.md).